top of page

 That is my car.
 The one and only...

-This is Linlithgow Palace which was built in 1424 through the instruction of James I. The palace was particularly liked by the Stewart queens and became the royal nursery for James V (1512) Mary Queen of Scots (1542) and Princess Elizabeth (1596).
+In February we visited Linlithgow Palace which was built in 1424 through the instruction of James 1.
+The palace was particularly liked by the Stewart queens and became the royal nursery for James V (1512) Mary Queen of Scots (1542) and Princess Elizabeth (1596).
 Today Linlithgow Palace lies roofless and in ruins on a small hill overlooking an inland loch.
-The name Linlithgow represents `the loch in the damp hollow`.

 ..and we finished our day in The Coffee Neuk where we had amazing hot chocolate and cake to follow.
 We then had a walk round the shops and visited a well stocked and most enjoyable book shop.
 It was a great day out.

 Went to Doune Ponds for our walk today.
-Weather was good so very enjoyable.
+Weather was good.

-It is the first time I have been here and was very impressed by the cleanliness and well instructed pathways/signposts
+It is the first time I have been here and was very impressed by the cleanliness and well instructed pathways/maps.

 There were several ponds situated within a very secluded and well kept area. it was very impressive and well worth a visit.

-If you look closely there is a Heron waiting quietly to catch a fish.
+If you look closely there is a Heron waiting quietly to catch his dinner.

 Lovely day had by all.
 Will definitely go back.